 - 1st.
 The system checks this drive first. - 2nd.
 The system then checks this drive if it can not boot from the 1st specified drive. - 3rd.
-If the 1st and 2nd searches fail then it boots from this drive. - 4th.
-If the 1st, 2nd, and 3rd searches fail then it boots from this drive.
+If the 1st and 2nd searches fail then it boots from this drive.

 BIOS will display an error message if the drive(s) specified is not bootable.